 According to Art.
 125 of the Code, “where the obligor under a synallagmatic contract is in default, the obligee may compel the performance in addition to suing for damages in connection with the delay”.

-This question has not a certain answer since the Turkish Law does not clearly regulate the claim of performance of “undue debts”.
-First of all, Article 42 of the Turkish Enforcement and Bankruptcy Law regulates that a creditor may start an enforcement procedure for the delivery of a guarantee if the debt is based on a court resolution, law or a contract.
+This question has no answer since the Turkish Law does not regulate the performance claim of “undue debts”.
+First of all, Article 42 of the Turkish Enforcement and Bankruptcy Law regulates that a creditor may start an enforcement procedure to deliver a guarantee if the debt is based on a court resolution, law or a contract.
 On the other hand, there is also an option to claim directly the sales price based on Art.
 124 of the Turkish Code of Obligations, which stipulates that “no time needs to be set where it is evident from the conduct of the obligor that a time limit would serve no purpose” and Art.
-125 stipulating that “if performance has not been rendered by the end of the set time limit or setting a time limit for performance would serve no purpose, the obligee may compel performance”.
+125 stipulating that “if performance has not been rendered by the end of the set time limit or set a time limit for performance would serve no purpose, the obligee may compel performance”.

 Another important issue about the right to demand performance is the order of the closing conditions as Art.
-97 of the Turkish Code of Obligations stipulates that “a party to a synallagmatic contract may not demand performance until he has discharged or offered to discharge his own obligation, unless the terms or nature of the contract allow him to do so at a later date”.
+97 of the Turkish Code of Obligations stipulates that “a party to a synallagmatic contract may not demand performance until they have discharged or offered to discharge their obligation unless the terms or nature of the contract allow them to do so at a later date”.